abhay-s-raghuvanshi/tskr/README.md

 # tskr
-A simple task management built in python
+A simple task management built in python for cli